LVC Math Club students visit Franklin Institute

 Flex your math skills with the Mathematical Physics Research Group.
 You’ll work with professors and peers from the physics and computer and data science programs, collaborating on research topics like functional programming and quantum information science.

-of LVC math grads are employed or in graduate school within two years
+of LVC math grads are employed or in graduate school within a year of graduating

 In Their Words